eghojansu/sib/doc/index.md

 Step 4: Provide Configuration
 -----------------------------

-This is a sampel configuration with default value.
+This is a sampel configuration with its default value.
 Better to separate this config in a file, eg: app/config/setup.yml then include in main config file.

 ```yaml